-United States: Five courses in U.S. history plus one course in European and one course in East Asian, Latin American, Middle Eastern (HST 194 or HST 195), African, or World History (HST 105).
+United States: Five courses in U.S. history plus one course in European and one course in East Asian, Latin American, Middle Eastern, African, or World History.

 All history majors are required to take one seminar (numbered 410-489) and two 300-level courses.
 Seminars are normally limited to 15 students and are designed to teach research skills.
-300-level courses are specifically designed for history majors and include bibliographical and historiographical components.
+The 300-level courses are specifically designed for history majors and include bibliographical and historiographical components.
 Seminars and 300-level courses may be used to meet the field requirements.
-Senior theses must normally be written on a topic in the core component of the field, but cannot count toward courses in the field.
+Senior theses normally must be written on a topic in the core component of the field, but cannot count toward courses in the field.
 Students must complete a seminar before beginning the thesis.
 Classics 121 and 125 may be counted toward the history major, but not toward a field.